JonathanWoollett-Light/mnist_read/README.md

 # MNIST Read
-Reads generic data and label files in the mnist file format for Rust.
+Reads generic data and label files in the MNIST file format for Rust.

 As simple as that.